robaru/sofamyroom/README.md

 ### Building on Windows

-You can use CMake to generate a Visual Studio solution that can be used to build SofaMyRoom.
+You can use CMake to generate a Visual Studio solution that can be used to build sofamyroom.
 Open a new Command Prompt window and type the following commands:

 ```bash
 > cd build